 Alcatraz City Cruises Tour Options

 Alcatraz Day Tour

 The Alcatraz Day Tour includes a ferry ride to and from Alcatraz Island, along with plenty of time to explore the island for yourself!
 Visitors can take time exploring “The Big Lockup: Mass Incarceration in the United States,” a permanent exhibit that explores the history of Alcatraz and the incarceration rate of the United States, which is the highest in the world.
 Visitors will also get access to many historical outdoor spaces like the Recreation Yard and the Rose Garden.
 If visitors keep their eyes open, they may even be able to spot the political messages that were left behind in 1969 by the Native Americans that occupied the island for a few short years.

 Alcatraz Night Tour

 The Alcatraz Behind the Scenes Tour is an exclusive tour of no more than 30 visitors.
-Guests will go behind the scenes to underground jail cells, tunnels, and special grounds that are not normally open to the public.
+Guests will go behind the scenes to underground jail cells, tunnels, and special grounds that are not normally accessible to the public.
 Visitors on this tour will also receive all the perks of the Alcatraz Day Tour.
-Those on this tour will have the option to leave the island during the last day tour out or stick around for the night tour.
+Those on this tour will have the option to leave the island during the last day tour or stick around for the night tour.
 Each year over one million people visit Alcatraz.
 The island’s layered history offers visitors an opportunity to explore this U.S. Army and military prison period through the federal penitentiary era and the American Indian occupation.
 Although the prison has been closed since 1963 due to operational costs, it remains a place of intrigue and mystery that continues to draw visitors year after year.

 While the Alcatraz Island prison closed, tours are open and available for people across the globe with Alcatraz City Cruises.